anyaMor/erasmus-sds/README.md

   - Integrating the HTML version of the Learning Agreement in the MVC pattern (which means filling the fiels with the information provided by the user)

 - Yakup Gokyildiz
-  - Transpose the Learning Agreement document in to a digital format that uses HTML so that this document can be integrated in the remaining project
+  - Transpose the Learning Agreement document in to a digital format that uses HTML so that this document can be integrated in the remaining project (index.html)

 - Zeynep Endes
-  - Creating of the design of the Application
+  - Creating the design of the Application (WebApplication10.rar, not yet integrated in the application)